Here is a list of the 10 best travel blog posts about Berlin for your trip in 2021.

 Did you know that Berlin is home to 3 UNESCO world heritage sites!
 The Museum Island, Sansoussi Palace and Parks in Potsdam, and the Modernism Housing Estates.
 On top of that, it is considered by many as Germany`s greenest city with over 44% of its area made of waterways, woods, rivers, and green areas.
 If that’s not enough to convince you to give this beautiful city a visit, then the following blog posts will do the trick.
 We picked out the best 10 blogs about Berlin with the most useful and engaging content.

 Plan your trip to Berlin

-All the below-mentioned bloggers have all provided an amazing guide on what to do and see while visiting Berlin.
+All the below-mentioned bloggers have provided an amazing guide on what to do and see while visiting Berlin.
 Don’t let your bags hold you back from experiencing Milan from the moment you arrive until the moment you depart.
 Store your bags with one of our luggage storage in +50 locations around Berlin.

-In every case that made our list, the usefulness of their tips or their great content have convinced us to include them.
-In the list, you will find you talented photographers, skilled writers, wanderlust addicts, foodies, and family travelers.
+In every case that made our list, the usefulness of their tips or their great content has convinced us to include them.
+In the list, you will find talented photographers, skilled writers, wanderlust addicts, foodies, and family travelers.
 All of which have something to offer and help make your trip to Berlin truly amazing.